Summarize this article:

-Decimals are usually multiplied when grouping items.
+Decimals are often multiplied when dealing with groups of items.
 We multiply the numbers as if they are whole numbers and then place the decimal point in the product at the correct position based on the decimal places in the original numbers.
 We will now learn more about multiplication of decimals in the following topic.

 Decimals are a way of representing numbers that are not whole.
-We separate the numbers by using a dot (.) called the decimal point.
+We separate whole numbers from fractional parts using a dot (.), called the decimal point.
 The numbers to the left of the decimal point represent whole numbers.
 Each digit to the right of the decimal point represents a fractional value such as tenths (1/10), hundredths (1/100), thousandths (1/1000), and so on.

-Multiplying decimals follows the same steps as multiplying whole numbers, with additional attention to placing the decimal point.
-The key difference is that the decimal point in the answer must be placed based on the number of decimal places in both multiplier and multiplicand.
-In our daily life, we often come across situations where multiplication of decimals takes place.
+Multiplying decimals is similar to multiplying whole numbers, but requires careful placement of the decimal point.
+The key difference is that the decimal point in the product depends on the total number of decimal places in both numbers.
+IIn daily life, we frequently encounter situations requiring multiplication of decimals.
 For instance, when converting currencies, we often multiply decimal values.

-To multiply decimals with whole numbers, we follow the following steps:
+To multiply decimals with whole numbers, we follow these steps:

 Step 1: The first step is to ignore the decimal point and multiply as we would normally do.